microsoft/pxt-adafruit/docs/projects/magic-button-trick.md

 # magic button trick

-Perform a magic trick where you appear to make the **A** and **B** button of your @boardname@ swap over just by moving a sticky label.

 ### ~avatar avatar

-Welcome!
-This activity will teach you how to use the @boardname@'s compass to detect a nearby magnet
+Build a magic trick that uses the @boardname@'s compass to detect a nearby magnet!

 ### ~
 This is a simple magic trick you can perform to amaze your friends, where by moving the sticky labels on your @boardname@'s **A** and **B** button you appear to make the buttons really switch over.
 To see the trick performed watch the video below.